julienetie/maya/README.md

   We know -dimensions contains repeat code essential to base-class.
   This means there should be no use of base-class without -dimensions.

-#### 7. Variant sub-classe code resides below the base class
+#### 7. Variant sub-class code resides below the base class

 #### 8. Variant sub-classes do not use hyphens `base-class turquoise`
   We know turquoise is a variant and not an essential part of base-class.

-#### 9. State classes are captialized like this: `._SHOW_PANEL`
+#### 9. State classes are capitalised like this: `._SHOW_PANEL`
-  This differentiates satate from any other type of class.
+  This differentiates state from any other type of class.

 #### 10. Every directory must contain a README.md
-  This doesn't replace comments but it is essential to provide a central reference to explain how the codebase works because there maybe parts of the styling you may not need to touch for weeks, months if not years.
+  This doesn't replace comments but it is essential to provide a central reference to explain how the code base works because there maybe parts of the styling you may not need to touch for weeks, months if not years.

 #### 11. Everything design part is not a component, it is either a component or member.
-  If you do not differntiate comoponents from members you may not have a clear sense of what to extend and what not to extend.
-This separation is crucial for rapid featuers and maintainability.
+  If you do not differentiate components from members you may not have a clear sense of what to extend and what not to extend.
+This separation is crucial for rapid features and maintainability.

+#### 12. Critical CSS
+  The first 14kb of above fold CSS should be injected/ included within a HTML page.
+  This is useful for accessibility as well as a graceful fallback for assets that may fail in loading.

+#### 13. Preferably one CSS file
+  A web page only requires a single CSS file, this may be less feasible with HTTP2 but the aim of this rule is to avoid unnecessary request from too many external resources.
+This is a vague rule because it should be ideally assessed with knowledge of content delivery systems and compared using benchmarks.

+#### 13. Asynchronous CSS
+  Load the CSS file without blocking other assets.

+#### 13. Prefix styles
+  Automatically add vendor prefixes for required browsers.
+It is far better to do this using NPM modules than CSS mixins.

+#### 14. Do not touch the root font-size
+  Leave it alone, it's commonly 16px but not for all devices so leave it alone.

+#### 14. Use REM and EM units for fonts (Do not convert them)
+  When you set font-size to let's say `24px` it is not exactly `24px` in height in all browsers.
+  Because:
+    - User agent differences
+    - Font sizing variates between font styles.
+  *It is not possible to correlate font-size in pixels to the actual pixel value on the screen* Ems and rem units are to be used via trial and error **just like pixels**.
+  Serious CSS development should generally use REM and or EM units for font size, padding and margins.